ProgramKingAbel/E-nstaPay/README.md

 # 📖 E-nstaPay <a name="about-project"></a>

-**E-nstaPay**
- E-nstaPay is an online budgeting app/Backend Service that enables one to keep track of transactions and expenditures when purchasing goods and services from different merchants.
+**E-nstaPay** is an online budgeting app/Backend Service that enables one to keep track of transactions and expenditures when purchasing goods and services from different merchants.

 ## 🛠 Built With <a name="built-with"></a>